momutuku/AskIt/ReadMe.md

 ##### Single Inquiry View
 This is a view appears when you click on a single inquiry row.
 If the "Asssigned" or "Resolved" buttons in the "Mark As" sesction are clicked, they send a put request to http://127.0.0.1:8000/api/inquiries/update/{id} which changes the status of the inquiry.

-To access this endpoint requires a user to be authenticated.
+To access this endpoint requires a user to be authenticated with a bearer token this is obtained after a login/registration.

 | Status    | Meaning     |
 | ------------ | ------------ |